Sparklight77/MaterialDigger/README.md

 2. Place `shadername.mcpack` file in `Downloads` folder

-2. Open Termux and run this command `apt update -y && apt upgrade -y`
+3. Open Termux and run this command `apt update -y && apt upgrade -y` (only once)

-3. After that run this command
+4. After that run this command (only once)

+5. Follow all instructions given on screen

-4. After using the above command once just use `bash materialdigger.sh` to start it
+6. After using the above command once just use `bash materialdigger.sh` to start it everytime

-5. After running it you can find output file in `Downloads` folder of your device
+7. After running it you can find output file in `Downloads` folder of your device